cine-file/rate/README.md

 - Fixes the first homepage visit so Recent Activity is requested immediately after session restoration.
 The site now enters Home through `goHome()` instead of only displaying the Home screen, so users no longer need to visit Stats and return before activity loads.
 - Formats Recent Activity dates as `Month Day, Year` (for example, `July 31, 2026`).
 ISO timestamps are parsed by their date portion first so midnight UTC values do not shift to the prior day in local time.
 - This update changes only `index.html` and the README. `Code.gs` is carried forward unchanged from v14.
 No Apps Script setup function or new spreadsheet tab is required.

+- Adds category emojis to Recent Activity labels: 🎬 Film, 📺 TV, and 🍽️ Le Guide.

+## Public Recent Activity — v16

+Recent Activity now loads on the public homepage before login.
+The `getRecentActivity` endpoint is intentionally read-only and public, returning only the prepared 15-item activity snapshot.
+Rating submission, personal stats, wishlists, recommendations, and all other user-specific features still require a valid session.
+No spreadsheet changes or setup run are required when upgrading from v15.
+Replace both `index.html` and `Code.gs`, then deploy a new Apps Script web-app version.